 How we use your information to support medical research into improving the outcomes of cancer

 We may use the anonymous treatment data as part of a large sample of patient data for medical research purposes.
 We will not use non-treatment data for medical research purposes.
-Our use of the anonymous treatment data will comply with the US HIPAA Privacy Rules.
+Our use of the anonymous treatment data will comply with the General Data Protection Regulation (GDPR, EU) and US HIPAA Privacy Rules.

 The medical research we conduct is focused on patient-reported outcomes related to cancer treatments and may include research into:

 - side effects during and after medical or drug treatments;

 - outcomes including quality of life in patient subgroups;